jrasell/nomadfiles/README.md

 ## Contributing

 Any contributions are much appreciated.
-Submit Pull Requests and Issues to the [Consulate project on GitHub](https://github.com/elsevier-core-engineering/consulate).
+Submit Pull Requests and Issues to the [nomadfiles project on GitHub](https://github.com/jrasell/nomadfiles).